ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ![](img/FormattingInsertingCommentsCase1.svg)

-Or conained in a merged edit:
+Or contained in a merged edit:

 ![](img/FormattingInsertingCommentsCase2.svg)

 In the second case, simply split the edit.
 This is safe, since it was merged in the first place.

-Then we edit the following text-edit and remove leading whitespace, exept linebreaks.
+Then we edit the following textedit and remove leading whitespace, exept linebreaks.
 Then there are 3 cases:

 ![](img/FormattingEditTheEdit.svg)